Unboxed-Software/solana-course/content/compressed-nfts.md

 This process is *very complex*.
 We’ll cover some of the key concepts below but don’t worry if you don’t understand it right away.
 We’ll talk more theory in the state compression lesson and focus primarily on application to NFTs in this lesson.
 You’ll be able to work with cNFTs by the end of this lesson even if you don’t fully understand every piece of the state compression puzzle.

-### Concurrent Merkle Trees
+### Concurrent Merkle trees

-A **merkle tree** is a binary tree structure represented by a single hash.
+A **Merkle tree** is a binary tree structure represented by a single hash.
 Every leaf node in the structure is a hash of its inner data while every branch is a hash of its child leaf hashes.
 In turn, branches are also hashed together until eventually one final root hash remains.

 Any modification to leaf data changes the root hash.
 This causes an issue when multiple transactions in the same slot are attempting to modify leaf data.
 Since these transactions must execute in series, all but the first will fail since the root hash and proof passed in will have been invalidated by the first transaction to be executed.

-A **concurrent merkle tree** is a merkle tree that stores a secure changelog of the most recent changes along with their root hash and the proof to derive it.
+A **concurrent Merkle tree** is a Merkle tree that stores a secure changelog of the most recent changes along with their root hash and the proof to derive it.
 When multiple transactions in the same slot try to modify leaf data, the changelog can be used as a source of truth to allow for concurrent changes to be made to the tree.

-When working with a concurrent merkle tree, there are three variables that determine the size of the tree, the cost to create the tree, and the number of concurrent changes that can be made to the tree:
+When working with a concurrent Merkle tree, there are three variables that determine the size of the tree, the cost to create the tree, and the number of concurrent changes that can be made to the tree:

 1. Max depth
 2. Max buffer size
 3. Canopy depth

 The **max depth** is the maximum number of hops to get from any leaf to the root of the tree.
-Since merkle trees are binary trees, every leaf is connected only to one other leaf.
+Since Merkle trees are binary trees, every leaf is connected only to one other leaf.
 Max depth can then logically be used to calculate the number of nodes for the tree with `2 ^ maxDepth`.

 The **max buffer size** is effectively the maximum number of concurrent changes that you can make to a tree within a single slot with the root hash still being valid.